Sundin/HM-Express/README.md

     };

 ### Environment variables
 Define all environment variables in the `.env` file.
-Remember that production variables should never make it into the repository!
+Remember that production variables such as server credentials should never make it into the repository!

+These are the environment variables used by default:
+* **PORT**: The port on which to run the server.
+* **NODE_ENV**: Should be set to `production` in your live environment.

 ## Dependencies
 * [Express](https://expressjs.com/): A very widely used web framework.